 Internships offer you the opportunity to write, research, edit, and make professional connections.
 You can earn academic credit for up to two internships completed in different semesters.
 When you are thinking about applying for an intern position, keep in mind two main criteria:

 - The internship should involve significant time writing in a professional setting

 - You should be supervised by someone on-site who can teach you relevant professional skills and is willing to provide a progress report and final evaluation

 We offer a wide selection of internships for our students.
 If the pre-education option interests you, there are opportunities to work with local schools.
-If you are interested in professional writing or editing, there are options available on-campus, including the Virginia Tech Magazine and University Relations.
-If you prefer an off-campus placement, some of the options include Pocahantas Press and The Southwest Times.
+If you are interested in professional writing or editing, we offer on-campus options including the Virginia Tech Magazine and University Relations along with off-campus opportunities including The Southwest Times.
 If you are engaged in the pre-law option, you may consider an internship with the Montgomery County Commonwealth Attorney's Office.
 The list of internships changes from semester to semester, but several sample locations are included.
-For more information about any internship on the list, contact Carlos Evia.
+For more information about any internship on the list, contact Laura Ferguson.

 Forms for Internships

 Career Services at Virginia Tech offers a variety of services including career exploration, job searching, resume analysis, and interview training.

 English Career Connections

 This annual careers and networking event is hosted by the department's Distinguished Alumni Board.
 Meet the members and learn how their background in English has helped them on their journeys to successful careers in law, finance, education, IT, aeronautics, conservation, and more.
 The schedule includes practice interviews, personalized resume reviews, and other career search-related activities.